Don’t Just Get Busy, Get Smart: Why a Skills-First Approach is the Future of Utilization

 From Hours to Skills in Motion: The Solution

 The solution to this paradox is a shift to a skills-first strategy.
 Instead of asking, “Who’s available to fill this slot?”, this approach prompts you to ask, “Who has the right skills and experience to create the best outcome?”
+Implementing capacity planning strategies alongside this approach ensures better alignment between talent supply and project demand.
 This change in mindset moves beyond simply counting hours in seats and focuses on what we like to call skills in motion.

 When you shift to a skills-first approach, the benefits are significant and felt across the entire organization.
 We’ve seen this firsthand with a client who, within 12 months of adopting this strategy, saw remarkable results: